New Hampshire Court Diversion Programs

 Victim Liaison

-Our victim liaison is available to help identified harmed parties understand our programs and the Restorative Justice process, and participate if they so choose.
+Our Victim Liaison is available to help identified harmed parties understand our programs and Restorative Justice processes, and participate if they wish to.